-A general rule to remember: if annual repair costs reach half of the present value of the heater, it’s likely time to replace your furnace.
+A general rule to remember: if annual repair costs reach half of the present value of the heating system, it’s likely time to replace your furnace.

 2. Energy Efficiency

-Are your heating are a little more than this time last year?
-That may be a sign that some part of your HVAC system is weakening.
-Most companies can provide a residential energy audit which can point to easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
-It may also be the first step in deciding if your heating unit is giving up.
+Are your heating are a little higher than this time last year?
+That may be a sign that some part of your heating system is weakening.
+Most companies can give you a residential energy audit which can point out easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
+It may also be the first step in determining if your heating unit is going out.
 Older heating units can be very inefficient, while newer technologies are much more efficient at heating your home.
 Also, upgrading to a high-efficiency product could mean tax credits or utility rebates and incentives to help you recoup the cost of the new system.

 3. Old Age

 Heating units were never designed to last until the end of time.
-Newer, more efficient units are coming out all the time.
+Better, more efficient technology is coming out all the time.
 But how long should your unit last?
 The magic number for a furnace or boiler is 15 years.
 But keep in mind many old heating units operate at an efficiency of just 65 percent or less!
 A replacement that’s been qualified with the Energy Star rating can be up to 30% more efficient, and that’s a difference you’ll notice in your home and your bank account.

 4. Excessive Noise